enonic/app-explorer/README.md

 ### 1.5.0-SNAPSHOT

+* Require Enonic XP 7.6 and use distributed tasks
 * Less noise on startup
 * Add values (true and false) for the system field document_metadata.valid
 * _allText can now be selected under fulltext, ngram and synonyms in queryBuilder